dchen077/LIS546-Curated-DH-Data/README.md

 ## Acknowledgements

-We acknowledge the contributions and support from our lecture Sebastian Karcher.
+We acknowledge the contributions and support from our LIS 546 course instructor Sebastian Karcher.
 Special thanks to all the contributors who have made this project possible.